 If you're a graphic designer, video editor or photographer, then the likelihood is you'll benefit from a bigger display and a more powerful Mac.
-There's no longer a 17in MacBook Pro option, but the 15in MacBook Pro models are still a good choice.
+In that case the 16in MacBook Pro models are a good choice.

-They're the only MacBooks that don't use integrated graphics, instead giving you a choice between a Radeon Pro 555X or 560X.
-They also have 9th-gen processors, ideal for more intensive image and video processing.
+They're the only MacBooks that don't use integrated graphics, instead giving you a choice between a Radeon Pro 5300M or 5500M.
+They also have 9th-gen Intel processors, ideal for more intensive image and video processing.

 The 13in MacBook Pro models might seem like an appealing way to save money, but be warned: because they're limited to integrated graphics, they're not in the same performance class as their bigger siblings.